vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/meta-service-administration/meta-metrics.md

 Currently, **Nebula Graph** supports obtaining the basic performance metrics for the meta service via HTTP.

-Each performance metrics consists of three parts, namely `<counter_name>.<statistic_type>.<time_range>`.
+Each performance metric consists of three parts, namely `<counter_name>.<statistic_type>.<time_range>`.

 ### Counter Names

 Each counter name is composed of the interface name and the counter name.
-Meta service only counts the heart beat.
+Meta service only counts the heartbeat.
 Currently, the supported interfaces are:

 ```text
 meta_heartbeat_qps